scrodgit/MotA/README.md

 ----------

-## Who are you?
-Hi, I'm z00t.
-In-game I go by Lars Ulrich.
-I'm an avid gamer of over 25 years with a background in IT/Programming, and a passion for music.
-What brought me to SotA was a stream by a friend who was playing the game that came across another player with a one-man band.
-I was fascinated by this marvelous contraption being played- I had played other games (Mabinogi, LOTRO, Archeage) with MML/ABC capability, but this was just taking it to another level in my mind.
-I had to experience it myself.
-I downloaded the game, brushed off an old hard drive with my vaulted ABC and MML files, and took off.

-After figuring out the basics of the game's ABC framework, I picked up my first lute in Soltown and began playing.
-Memories began to flow, players stopped in their tracks to listen.
-Music had gotten me my first friend request without a spoken word.
-I found out later he's actually part of the russian community, and doesn't speak english.
-He recognized the tune much faster than he would have been able to recognize anything pretty much beyond "hi".

-Shortly after, I was joined by a fellow Bard.
-We went toe-to-toe, song-for-song for what felt like hours.
-Then, he broke out an OMB.
-There it was, before me in all it's glory.
-My quest in Shroud of the Avatar would not be to slay dragons, but boost the morale and ability of those who would with song...and sound a lot better doing it than I did coming out the gate.

 ## What is MotA?
 Maestro of the Avatar (MotA) is a MIDI-to-ABC converter for Shroud of the Avatar: Forsaken Virtues.
 It's been modded/converted from Maestro; a well known open-source ABC Converter for Lord of the Rings
 Online (LOTRO) to support SotA's musical scale and instrumentation.